Disco was about far more than drugs and disco balls.

 “I think when a lot of people think of New York, they think of what it was in the ’70s,” Rivera said.
 “And when they come here, they’re looking for it and they can’t find it.”

 The disco movement, as it originally was, ended in the ’80s, as the AIDS epidemic stormed through the gay community and fear settled over the formerly jubilant clubs.

 But vestiges remain: Velvet ropes still part for the chicest outfit, style mavens still fill gay clubs and parades, and music trends continue to transcend race and sexuality.

 Moreover, ongoing rights movements continue the fight for the kind of inclusiveness that these clubs helped pioneer.

 “Disco left a permanent impact around the world, for us, in every sort of way,” Manetta said.
 “Even the word, you know what it means — it means something.
 I watched it happen, I watched the music, people change.
 You can’t stop a river from flowing, and that’s how I felt about Disco.”

-Next, take a look at these 21 stunning photos of Paris in the 1920s.
+After learning the history of disco, take a look at these stunning photos of Paris in the 1920s.
 Or check out these exclusive photos of post-prohibition NYC gang wars.